 So, how do positive emotions lower inflammation?
 Here are three main theories:

 Positive Emotions Affect Gene Expression

-Ok, get ready to jump into a little science talk – don’t worry, we’ll break it all down for you!
+Ok, get ready to jump into a little science talk.
 Our DNA is our unique genetic code that holds all of our body’s instructions.
 A gene is a small section of DNA, and carries information to make various molecules in the body.
 When our DNA and genes are made into molecules (usually little proteins), it’s called gene expression.
 Our body tightly controls gene expression through either an on/off switch (turning on or off certain genes), or a volume control (turning up or down the production of genes) (4).

 Turns out, positive emotions and mind body interventions can modify our gene expression for the better!
 Two large studies found that these practices can actually “turn off” and/or “turn down” pro-inflammatory genes (5, 6).
 In a very basic generalization, positive emotions change our genetics by reducing the genes that normally cause inflammation!
-Pretty cool, right?
+How’s that for mind body connection?!